spuzzelsnest/schelpjes/README.md

-﻿# Set of Standalone Bash files for Automation of comon tasks
+﻿# Set of Standalone Bash files

+Automation of comon tasks
 - AutoWaka.Sh => Automate WPA gathering based on airolib and pyrit.